-Days Off: After completion of a 14-day assignment and return to the home unit, two (2) mandatory days off will be provided (2 after 14) (State regulations may preclude authorizing this for State employees).
-Days off must occur on the calendar days immediately following the return travel in order to be charged to the incident (5 U.S.C.
-6104, 5 CFR 610.
-301-306, and 56 COMP.
-GEN. DECISION 393 (1977)).
+After completion of a 14-day assignment and return to the home unit, three mandatory days off will be provided (also referred to as "3 after 14").
+Days off must occur on the calendar days immediately following the return travel in order to be charged to the incident (SEE SECTION 12.1-2.)
+(5 U.S.C.
+6104, 5 CFR 610.301-306, AND 56 COMP.
+GEN. DECISION 393 (1977).
+For off-site/remote assignments, days off must occur on the calendar days immediately following last operational shift worked.
 If the next day(s) upon return from an incident is/are a regular workday(s), a paid day(s) off will be authorized.
+Regulations may preclude authorizing this for non-National Wildfire Coordinating Group (NWCG) and State/local employees.

-Pay entitlement, including administrative leave, for a paid day(s) off cannot be authorized on the individual's regular day(s) off at their home unit.
+Pay entitlement, including administrative leave for a paid day(s) off, cannot be authorized on the individual's regular day(s) off at their home unit.
 Agencies will apply holiday pay regulations, as appropriate.
-A paid day off is recorded on the individuals home unit time records according to agency requirements.
+A paid day off is recorded on home unit time records according to agency requirements.
+Administratively Determined (AD) personnel are not entitled to paid day(s) off upon release from the incident or at their point of hire.

-Casuals, Administratively Determined (AD) and Contract Resources are not entitled to paid day(s) off upon release from the incident or at their point of hire.
+Contract resources are not entitled to paid day(s) off upon release from the incident or at their point of hire.